 |Race/Ethnicity||Number of Grads|

-Other Hospitality Administration/Management appeals to people across the globe.
-About 15.5% of those with this major are international students.
+Americans aren’t the only ones with an interest in Other Hospitality Administration/Management.
+About 16.3% of those with this major are international students.

 How Much Do Other Hospitality Management Majors Make?

 Other Hospitality Administration/Management majors often go into careers with median salaries of $115,590.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.